laura-sndr/laura-sndr/README.md

 - 🌱 I’m currently learning **ML frameworks (PyTorch, scikitlearn)**

-- 🤝 I’m looking for **a PhD position in computational biology/genomics**
+- 🤝 I’m looking for **new opportunities in machine learning biomedicine/genomics**

 - 📫 How to reach me **lausandner@gmail.com**